News and Events

 Low-Wage Workers' Rights Panel

-On February 27, 2013, there was an event discussing low-wage workers' rights in Michigan and beyond.
-Moderator: Gowri Krishna.
-Panelists: Minsu Longiaru of Restaurant Opportunities Center of Michigan, Amy Tilchen of Michigan Unemployment Insurance Project, and Rick McHugh of the National Employment Law Project.
-Co-sponsored by the Poverty Law Society, PBAP, ACLU, and MILLA.
+On February 27, 2013, a law school panel discussing low-wage workers' rights in Michigan and beyond was moderator by Visiting Professor Gowri Krishna.
+Panelists included Minsu Longiaru of Restaurant Opportunities Center of Michigan, Amy Tilchen of Michigan Unemployment Insurance Project, and Rick McHugh of the National Employment Law Project.
+The event was co-sponsored by the Poverty Law Society, PBAP, ACLU, and MILLA.

-Life as a Transactional Lawyer: A Coffee Talk with Vic Sears, Associate at Foley & Lardner LLP
+September 18, 2012, a Coffee Talk with Vic Sears, Associate at Foley & Lardner LLP and former Community and Economic Development Clinic student.